Consumption in Egypt

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The economy expanded 5.7% year-on-year in the fourth quarter of FY 2019, which ran from April to June.
+The economy expanded 5.6% in the first quarter of FY 2020, which ran from July to September, from the same period a year earlier.

-The Central Bank of Egypt (CBE) left all interest rates unchanged at its monetary policy meeting on 11 July, as had been expected by most market analysts.
+The Central Bank of Egypt (CBE) slashed interest rates by one percentage point at its monetary policy meeting on 14 November, as had been broadly expected by market analysts.